 Getting lashed or plastered (drunk in both instances) is something that only a numpty (a foolish person) would do in a foreign country.
 That’s something only a tosser would do.
 (A tosser is a fool or an idiot.
 This word’s origins were sexual, but it has since evolved into a general use term for anyone who the speaker finds to be highly stupid.)

-If you aren’t careful, in this dating instance, you could wake up next to a minger or a munter (that is, a very ugly person!)
+If you aren’t careful, in a dating instance, you could wake up next to a minger or a munter (that is, a very ugly person!)

 If the man in question is someone you’d rather not “shag” with, just tell him to “sod off.”
 Now you might think that phrase is much more nefarious than it actually is, but it’s not.
 It merely means you want him to get away from you.